Why in cases of chronic illness

 This site is named after the book “Health via Food“, written by Dr. William Howard Hay, MD, and published in 1929.
 Like many doctors, Dr. Hay thought only about his work.
 Like some people today, he was overweight and in bad health.
 He treated and healed himself most of all by changing how he composed each meal.
 The weight loss was a side effect.
 Hay’s ideas were later independently confirmed and reported by Dr. Herbert Shelton, MD, in his book “Food Combining“, published in 1952.

-There are thousands of books, courses, and websites about health, nutrition, weight loss, and living longer.
+There are thousands of books, courses, and websites about health, nutrition, food, weight loss, and living longer.
 What is the difference with this site?
 The difference is that this site:

-- offers advice for personalized nutrition,
+- has information for personalized nutrition,

-- makes it possible to forget about calories, and
+- makes it possible to forget about calories,

 Forget about calories.

-The ideas and methods go beyond cutting junk food (sugary, starchy food) and eating more vegetables.
+These ideas and methods go beyond cutting junk food (sugary, starchy food) and eating more vegetables.
 Some of the ideas are provocative and not accepted by the health authorities.
 They confront the model that defines health as the absence of disease.
 Forget about calories.
 Eat as much as you want.
 Try an idea for a week or two, and then see how you feel.
 If you feel better, continue.